popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 Dramatic reductions in sequencing costs are enabling unprecedented genomic data to be generated for a huge variety of species (@Ellegren2014).
 Ongoing efforts to systematically sequence the life on Earth with efforts like the Earth Biogenome (@Lewin2022) and its affiliated project networks (for example, Vertebrate Genomes (@Rhie2021), 10,000 Plants (@Cheng2018) and others, see https://www.earthbiogenome.org/affiliated-project-networks) are facilitating enormous increases in population-level genomic data for model and non-model species.
 Correspondingly, methods for inferring demographic history and natural selection from such data are flourishing (@Beichman2018).
-Past methods development has typically focused on model organisms such as *Drosophila* or, piggybacking on medical genomics, humans.
+Past methods development has typically focused on model species such as *Drosophila* or, piggybacking on medical genomics, humans.
-But new methods are being developed, and old methods enhanced, to model population characteristics that are key to many organisms but less important in models of common model organisms, such as inbreeding (@Blischak2020), skewed offspring distributions (@Montano2016), selfing (eg. as implemented in Demes (@Gower2022)), and intense artificial selection (@MacLeod2013, @MacLeod2014).
+But new methods are being developed, and old methods enhanced, to model population characteristics that are key to many species but less important in models of common model species, such as inbreeding (@Blischak2020), skewed offspring distributions (@Montano2016), selfing (eg. as implemented in Demes (@Gower2022)), and intense artificial selection (@MacLeod2013, @MacLeod2014).
 Population genetic models inferred with these tools are an important community resource, but reuse of such models can be arduous and error-prone (@Ragsdale2020).

 Simulations from population genomic models have many uses, both for methods development and empirical research.